 Sport Ju-jutsu is being practised in many Scandinavian clubs.
 The style is administered by Dynamix Fighting Sports and the group in charge of development of the style consists of Karl Dahlgren (IKSU), Johanna Hamberg (Dynamix Köping), Jan Olsson (Dynamix Herrljunga), Fredrik Widgren (Nacka Dojo) and Erik Nilsson (SKIFT).
 The black belt examinations are held by the Graduation Committee (Riksgraderingskommiten, RGK) consisting of Ingemar Sköld (Nacka Dojo), Rob Haans (Söderskogs IF), Ricard Carneborn (Nacka Dojo) and Jonathan Askesjö (SKIFT), Anna Dimberg (Kraftverket JJA) and P-H Sjöström (Holmsund-Obbola kampsport).

 Training camps, seminars, competitions and instructors courses are arranged by Dynamix Fighting Sports and the associated member clubs.
 See our calendar for more info.
-Events on a regular annual basis are the Dynamix kickoff camps at the beginning of each year and the Dynamix Summercamp with instructor courses and black belt graduations.
+Events on a regular annual basis are the Dynamix kickoff camps at the beginning of each year and the Dynamix Summercamp with instructor courses and black belt graduations (apply for Dan-graduation).

 Our courses aim to inspire instructors as well as to provide pedagogical tools for teaching Sport ju-jutsu.
 It is also a perfect opportunity for instructors to meet up and help each other to develop and share Sport ju-jutsu knowledge.